Ebenezer Ewetade

 Strengths

-- Explosive first-step quickness and get-off, allowing him to consistently threaten the outside shoulder of offensive tackles and live in the backfield.
+- Explosive first step and get-off that allows him to consistently threaten the outside shoulder of offensive tackles and create pressure.

-- Elite length and wingspan, which he uses effectively to lock out blockers, maintain separation, and disrupt passing lanes.
+- Elite length and wingspan, which he uses effectively to keep blockers out of his frame, maintain leverage, and disrupt passing lanes.

 Areas to Improve

-- Needs to add significant mass and functional strength to his frame to handle the physicality of the college game, particularly in setting the edge against the run.
+- Needs to add significant mass and functional strength to his frame to improve his anchor against the run and effectively convert speed to power at the college level.

 College Projection